wwidjaya/insightface-ilfw-real-time/README.md

 # insightface-ilfw-real-time
-The implementation of Arcface Real Time Face Recognition for usinf Indonesian Labeled Face in the Wild (ilfw) dataset
+The implementation of Arcface Real Time Face Recognition for using Indonesian Labeled Face in the Wild (ilfw) dataset